 Consumer comments are a great place to get ideas for new products or to take up product improvements, and all of this is possible through inbound marketing.

 Make it easy for your consumers to tell you what to sell to them.
 Look how WholeFoods does it:

 9. You Get Your Hands On A Lot Of Data

-Many businesses use inbound strategies to build audiences for their brand/products.
+Many businesses use inbound strategies to build audiences for their brands/products.
 Why?

 Because companies can also benefit from audiences who are not customers by engaging in social listening.
 These audiences may help them identify a new opportunity or a new revenue source.

 Here is a story on how close.io used social listening to add new customers:

 10. Lastly, It’s Not Company-Centric But Customer-Focused

 Inbound marketing prioritizes customer needs and wants, rather than focusing on company goals and targets.

 Inbound marketing methodology involves careful tracking of the buyer’s journey to understand the challenges buyers encounter at each stage.